 The scythe really did revolutionise agriculture in the Middle Ages, as it harvested grain much better than the previous sickle.
 It sped up production and contributed to further streamlining of agriculture and was essentially a progenitor to the concept of industrialisation.
 It gave credence to the idea of how processes that had gone unchanged for decades could be changed to become more efficient and cost-productive.

 Egg Beater Drill (yes, you heard it right)

 Taking its name from the kitchen utensil, the egg beater drill has a very similar mechanism and is an alternative for tradespeople and DIYers who don’t want (or are not able) to use an electric drill.
 Maybe you’re limited for storage and cannot take a bigger electric drill with you, or you prefer its compact and low-key handling.

 Admittedly, they’re not as fast as electric/cordless drills but egg beater drills are still a favourite for many people.
 DISCLAIMER: don’t use one to beat your eggs, it won’t work.

 Flat Bastard File (again, you heard correctly)

 “Pass me the flat bastard file, please” is a perfectly agreeable thing to ask, believe it or not.
-The unfortunately named flat bastard file is a tool to shape and file down metal.
+The unfortunately named flat bastard file is a tool to shape and file down metal, and wins the crown as far as weird tool names go.
 It can sharpen all kinds of instruments like spades and shovels, and works using a dual row of teeth which are offset from each other at an angle.